awslabs/aws-mysql-jdbc/README.md

 To the application, the logical connection will not appear to have changed, but the physical connection will have been swapped to the new primary DB instance.
 In this way the driver provides a faster way to reconnect to a newly promoted DB instance, thus increasing the availability of the DB cluster.

+### Setting the socket timeout

+By default, connections do not have a socket timeout.
+However, it is highly recommended that you set a socket timeout according to your application's needs.
+This can be done via the `socketTimeout` connection property.
+Without a socket timeout, the failover plugin may take a long time to detect a failover event.
+We recommend that you set the socket timeout to a value slightly higher than the maximum time that you expect your queries to run.

 ### Failover Parameters

 In addition to [the parameters that you can configure for the MySQL Connector/J driver](https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-reference-configuration-properties.html), you can pass the following parameters to the AWS JDBC Driver through the connection URL to specify additional driver behavior.